godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 describe your data, Godot has a set of built-in types as described below for you to useful.

-Advanced note : Built-in types are stack-allocated.
+*Advanced note:* Built-in types are stack-allocated.
 They are passed as values.
 This means a copy is created on each assignment or when passing them as arguments to functions.
 The only exceptions are ``Arrays`` and ``Dictionaries``, which are passed by reference so they are shared.
 (Pooled